markwest1972/smart-security-camera/s3-upload/readme.md

 Assuming that you are uploading from a Raspberry Pi:

-1. Clone this directory and it's contents to your machine - for example to "*/usr/local/bin/scripts/*".
+1. Use Git to clone this directory and it's contents to your machine - for example to "*/usr/local/bin/scripts/*".
 2. Run "*npm install*" to install node.js AWS dependancies.
 3. Update **config.json** with your AWS credentials and AWS Locale.
 4. Run "*sudo chmod +x*" on both the sh and js files (just to make sure that they can be run).